 Course Instructor

-The early registration fee for the conference is $250; after January 30, 2025, it is $300.
+Registration is at z.umn.edu/geoconf2026 or by mailing a check or purchase order with the following information: name, organization, postal address, e-mail address.
+The early registration fee for the conference is $250; after January 30, 2026, it is $300.
 The fee includes tuition, parking, proceedings, continental breakfast, lunch, and refreshments.
-A refund, less a $10 cancellation fee, will be made if cancellation is received by February 14, 2025.
+A refund, less a $10 cancellation fee, will be made if cancellation is received by February 14, 2026.
 Student registration is $20 (no proceedings), and a limited number of $100 registrations are available for retired engineers.
 Reduced registration requests should be sent to geoconf@umn.edu by January 31, 2026 to receive a promo code.
-The University reserves the right to cancel the conference, in which case a refund will be made.
+The University reserves the right to cancel the conference, in which case a full refund will be made.

 6:00 P.M. - 8:30 P.M.